Sunday, May 3, 2026

 FDR's obsession with the creation of the United Nations, something not a high priority to the Russians, allowed Stalin to winkle more concessions from the U.S. before grudgingly agreeing to its creation.

 Unlike Churchill, FDR remained aloof from Stalin's domination of eastern European countries which became evident during the last months of the war.
 In August 1944, when the Polish Home Army rose up against the German occupation of Warsaw, while Stalin's forces halted their advance to let the Nazis eliminate the Poles, who they saw as a threat to the communist future plans for that country, Churchill pleaded with Stalin to allow British planes to fly over Warsaw to drop supplies and then land in Soviet territory to refuel, a request refused by the dictator.
 FDR refused Churchill's request to join the British in making the request to Stalin.
 For more on this episode read Warsaw Does Not Cry.
+During the remaining months of the war FDR continued to resist Churchill's efforts to create a strong joint opposition to Stalin's plans.

 Given Roosevelt's death in April 1945, less than three months into his fourth term, we can only be thankful for the big city Democratic party bosses who, in the summer of 1944, rejected FDR's plan to retain Vice-President Henry Wallace on the ticket.
 The eccentric and naive Wallace was an unwitting tool for the communists and would have been a disaster as president.(2) Instead Harry Truman joined the ticket, becoming FDR's successor and proving a much better post-war president on foreign policy than Roosevelt would have been.